Goldfish Types

 6. Narial bouquet (pom pom like extensions to the nostrils).

 Within the major physical attributes, there can be several variations.
-An example of this is single tail fins.
+An example of this is fish with single tail fins.
 They can be:

 • Short